Estimation-product-quality-features/FeedAI/README.md

 <br>

 ## About
-FeedAI consists of two packages:
+ProductQualityAI consists of two packages:
-*  The package AI-models handles the deep learning models which were created for this application case.
+*  The package PQ_AImodels handles the deep learning models which were created for this application case.
 The models of FeedAI are created in Python3 and use the Tensorflow Object Detection API v1.12.0 ([TF API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md)) and its comulative counting mode module from [TF counting API](https://github.com/ahmetozlu/tensorflow_object_counting_api).
-*  The package Framework contains the design of a webpage which lets you run different AI-models in near real time and visualize and download its outputs in a simple form.
+*  The package PQ_Framework contains the design of a webpage which lets you run different AI-models in near real time and visualize and download its outputs in a simple form.
 The framework of FeedAI was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Firebase running in a docker image to provide security and to help to build, run and deploy successfully the models in the webpage.

 ## 🧰 Requirements